-The Scripps Washington Bureau produces original investigative and documentary journalism for the Scripps national media audio and video platforms, Stitcher and Newsy.
+The Scripps Washington Bureau produces original investigative and documentary journalism for The E.W.
+Scripps Company’s local TV markets and national networks.

 The Scripps Washington Bureau opened in 1917.
 From the beginning, its mission was to provide Americans with enterprise journalism about Washington.
 Among its famous alumni is roving World War II correspondent Ernie Pyle.

 The bureau is run by Ellen Weiss, vice president and bureau chief.
 Reach the bureau at 202-408-1484.

 Sold in America is an eight-episode journey into the world of selling sex in the United States.
 Hosted by journalist and activist Noor Tagouri, this deeply personal, deeply reported series takes listeners across the country to meet the human faces of this billion-dollar trade – and uncovers its surprising misconceptions.